pep-dortmund/homepage-toolbox/install/windows-10_en.md

 A window will now open, as shown below; this is the PowerShell console.
-To ensure that PowerShell has been opened with administrator privileges, you can check the window title; it must begin with _Administrator:_.
+To ensure that PowerShell has been opened with administrator privileges, you can check the window title; it must begin with _Administrator_:

 <p align="center">
   <img alt="" src="/img/wsl/win10-powershell-admin-test.png" class="screenshot" />